Updated June 2021

 The major difference that distinguishes the US from the Canadian version of the Steiner Tunnel Test is the way in which the sample is mounted in the testing chamber.
 For US testing, the sample is mounted on the roof of the testing chamber, while the Canadian version requires that certain samples be mounted on the floor, depending upon the composition of the sample, or its intended use.

 No, some products are not tested at all and others have only certain components of the products tested.
-When looking at E-84 ratings, make sure the entire system has been tested and approved as E-84 certified.
-Each of STARC’s RealWall™, LiteBarrier™, and ceilings have been tested and approved to exceed the E-84 Class A requirements.
+When looking at E84 ratings, make sure the entire system has been tested and approved as E84 certified.
+Each of STARC’s RealWall™, LiteBarrier™, FireblockWall™, and ceilings have been tested and approved to exceed the E84 Class A requirements.

-No, E-84 certifies the system does not exceed the FSI and SDI values after 30 minutes of fire.
-A fire rated system can withstand one hour of fire resistance without exceeding the FSI SDI thresholds.
-The only temporary containment option that meets this threshold is drywall.
-There isn’t currently a modular containment solution that meets the fire-rated standards.
+No. E84 certifies the system does not exceed the FSI and SDI values after 30 minutes of fire.
+A fire-rated system can withstand one hour of fire resistance without exceeding the FSI SDI thresholds.
+Until recently, the only temporary containment option that met this threshold was drywall.
+However, in 2021, STARC introduced FireblockWall™, a first-of-its-kind reusable, one-hour fire-rated temporary containment system.
+FireblockWall meets ASTM E119, ASTM E84, NFPA 241, and IBC requirements—as well as ICRA Class V guidelines.
+It installs four times faster than drywall, saving time and money, and as the only safe and sustainable solution that can be used over and over, FireblockWall delivers unmatched performance and durability.

 What if the healthcare facility or local Fire Marshall is advocating for a fire-rated solution?

-Because STARC Systems temporary containment systems are used in highly sensitive environments, such as healthcare facilities, education centers, airports, corporate offices, laboratories, and more, we are constantly striving to make a safer and more superior product than any other on the market.
-As mentioned above, our RealWall™ and LiteBarrier™ containment systems, including the modular ceilings, have a Class A rating per ASTM E 84, meaning they have the lowest fire spread rate and minimal smoke production.
+Because STARC Systems' temporary containment systems are used in highly sensitive environments, such as healthcare facilities, education centers, airports, corporate offices, laboratories, and more, we are constantly striving to make a safer and more superior product than any other on the market.
+As mentioned above, our RealWall, LiteBarrier, and FireblockWall containment systems, including the modular ceilings, have a Class A rating per ASTM E84, meaning they have the lowest fire spread rate and minimal smoke production.
 Learn why leading contractors and building professionals prefer STARC by seeing our full list of advantages.